nodejs/nodejs.org/CONTRIBUTING.md

 # Node.js Website Contributing Guide

-Thank you for your interest in contributing to the Node.js Website.
+Thank you for being so interested in contributing to the Node.js Website.
 Before you proceed, briefly go through the following:

 - [Code of Conduct](https://github.com/nodejs/node/blob/HEAD/CODE_OF_CONDUCT.md)
 - [Contributing](#contributing)